 In 2016 and 2017, drunk driving claimed the lives of almost 11,000 people, making driving under the influence the leading cause of highway deaths.
 Sporting events can be hectic to get out of, and getting picked up by a ride-sharing service amid a huge crowd can be frustrating, but skipping the few extra minutes it may take is not worth a life.

-Knowing the risk that drinking and driving poses and the difficulty fans may have after sporting events, ride-sharing services like Uber have tried to make it easier to get home safely.
+Knowing the risk that drinking and driving pose and the difficulty fans may have after sporting events, ride-sharing services like Uber have tried to make it easier to get home safely.

 While the changes help, it’s really up to each fan to make the right decision.